RaeJoson/RaeJoson.github.io/README.txt

-Rae's Page
+# Rae's Page
-Owned by Rae Frances A. Joson
-html5up.net | @ajlkn
+This page is owned by Rae Frances A. Joson of 9-Campion html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)